X01XX/UES-Forth/README.md

-Eating my own cooking, using my Memory Management code to implement an Unorthodox-Expert-System on a language that has limited support for memory management.
+Eating my own cooking, using my Memory Management code to implement an Unorthodox-Expert-System in a language that has limited support for memory management.
 And I like Forth.

 See the README.md for the forth-memory-management and Unorthodox-Expert-System projects, and theory.html.